Murli0399/SpringBoot_Interview_Questions/Part-02.md

 ## How is ApplicationContext configured in Spring?
 </summary>

+The ApplicationContext can be configured in Spring in a number of ways, including:
+- **XML-based configuration:**

+This is the most common way of configuring the ApplicationContext.
+In this approach, the bean definitions are specified in an XML file.
+The XML file can be loaded using the ClassPathXmlApplicationContext or FileSystemXmlApplicationContext class.

+- **Annotation-based configuration:**

+In this approach, the bean definitions are specified using annotations.
+The annotations can be used on classes, methods, and fields.
+The AnnotationConfigApplicationContext class can be used to load the annotations.

+- **Java-based configuration:**

+In this approach, the bean definitions are specified in Java code.
+The JavaConfigApplicationContext class can be used to load the Java code.

+In addition to these three approaches, the ApplicationContext can also be configured using a number of other methods, such as:
+- **Property-based configuration:**

+In this approach, the bean definitions are specified using properties files.
+The PropertyPlaceholderConfigurer class can be used to load the properties files.

+- **Programmatic configuration:**

+In this approach, the bean definitions are specified programmatically.
+The ConfigurableApplicationContext class can be used to programmatically configure the ApplicationContext.

+The best way to configure the ApplicationContext depends on the specific needs of the application.
+For example, if the application is a simple one, then XML-based configuration may be the best option.
+However, if the application is more complex, then annotation-based or Java-based configuration may be a better option.

+Here are some additional tips for configuring the ApplicationContext:
+- Use consistent naming for your bean definitions.
+This will make it easier to manage your beans.
+- Use comments to document your bean definitions.
+This will make it easier for other developers to understand your code.
+- Use the @Bean annotation to configure beans that are used frequently.
+This will make your code more concise.
+- Use the @Scope annotation to specify the scope of your beans.
+This will help to improve the performance of your application.
+- Use the @Lazy annotation to specify that a bean should not be instantiated until it is first requested.
+This will help to improve the performance of your application.
 </details>
 <details><summary>

 ## What is WebApplicationContext?
 </summary>

+WebApplicationContext is a configuration file for web applications in Spring MVC.
+It's an extension of the ApplicationContext interface.
+WebApplicationContext is used to tell Spring MVC how to manage web-related components, such as controllers, view resolvers, and locale resolvers.

+WebApplicationContext is web-aware, meaning it has Servlet Context information.
+It's read-only while the application is running, but may be reloaded if the implementation supports this.

+In a single web application, there can be multiple WebApplicationContext.
+Each DispatcherServlet is associated with a single WebApplicationContext.

+ApplicationContext is used to inject all the middle-tier beans (Services, DAOs).
+These beans are instantiated using the “ContextLoaderListener” class configured in the web.
 </details>
 <details><summary>

 ## What happens if the context is not closed?
 </summary>

+It's important to close a context properly so that different lifecycle methods can run.
+This allows the application to release resources and clean up.

+If a context is not closed, a refresh can be triggered multiple times.
+This is possible if the chosen ApplicationContext supports "hot" refreshes.
+You can also trigger the event manually by calling the refresh() method on the ConfigurableApplicationContext interface.

+For web applications, the context will be closed automatically.
+When the web container wants to stop the application, the ContextLoadListener will receive the event from the servlet.
 </details>